SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 Additionally, CPU and memory must be sized and provided in `solace.systemScaling.cpu` and `solace.systemScaling.memory` parameters.
 Use the [Solace online System Resource Calculator](https://docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Resource-Calculator.htm) to determine CPU and memory requirements for the selected scaling parameters.

-Also note that required storage size (see next section) depends significantly on scaling.
+Note: beyond CPU and memory requirements, required storage size (see next section) also depends significantly on scaling.
 The calculator can be used to determine that as well.

 ### Disk Storage

 The [PubSub+ deployment uses disk storage](//docs.solace.com/Configuring-and-Managing/Configuring-Storage.htm#Storage-) for logging, configuration, guaranteed messaging and other purposes, allocated from Kubernetes volumes.

+Broker versions prior to 9.12 required separate volumes mounted for each storage functionality, making up a [storage-group from individual storage-elements](https://docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/Configuring-Storage.htm).
+Versions 9.12 and later can have a single mount storage-group that will be divided up internally, but they still support the legacy mounting of storage-elements.
+It is recommended to set the parameter `storage.useStorageGroup=true` if using recent broker versions.

 If using [simplified vertical scaling](#simplified-vertical-scaling), set following storage size (`storage.size` parameter) for the scaling tiers:
 * `dev`: no guaranteed performance: 5GB